tschellenbach/Stream-Framework/README.md

 * Tommaso Barbugli
 * Guyon Morée

+**Roadmap**

+Feedly is currently used in production at Fashiolista.
+We are still making rapid changes to this project.
+The APIs will only freeze when we reach version 1.0.
+For version 1.0 we're currently aiming to improve the:

+* Documentation and tutorials
+* Example application
+* Full Cassandra, CQL3 support via CqlEngine and python-driver
+* Redis, Replacing Nydus with Twemproxy

 **What is a feed?**

 A feed is a stream of content which is created by people or subjects you follow.